Featured Post

 The cabinet did not come with a manual to define the jack functions.
 A copy of the directions from Eminence was eventually posted on The Gear Page.

-Celestion Vintage 30 from earlier in 2020.
+Celestion Vintage 30 purchased in early 2020.

 The Vintage 30 needs to be broken in.
 I will try running 30Hz and 60Hz tones when I get the time.
 I will take IRs of the speaker as it ages to see how breaking affects frequency response.
 This cabinet setup doesn't have the big low end resonance of a 4x12 cabinet.
 I have to turn up the bass or resonance controls of my amps or modelers to get where I want to with the Vintage 30 in this cabinet.